 You may not claim under certain situations as mentioned below under your third party liability coverage.

-- Third party liability insurance on auto policies may not cover any property claims that is under the control or care of the policyholder.
+- Third-party liability insurance on auto policies may not cover any property claims that are under the control or care of the policyholder.
 So, the insured may not claim for damages to property that they rent or own.

 - If you purchase some goods that turn out to be contaminated or damaged, then you may not claim under auto liability coverage.

 - It is not possible to claim for damages more than your liability coverage limits.

 What Is Priority When Settling A Third Party Liability Claim?

 For a third-party liability claim, the insurer will first prioritize and settle the bodily injury claim.
 And then they will settle the property damages claim for the same event.
 In Ontario, if you carry only the standard $200000 third-party liability coverage then out of that your insurer may first set aside $190000 towards bodily injuries.
 This is almost 95% and they will use the remaining $10000 to settle any property damages.
 Such a tight situation occurs when the liability coverage is at the minimum level and the insurer has to set a priority.
 If this still does not suffice then the court may liquidate your other assets.

 What Is The Difference Between Third-Party And Comprehensive Insurance?